 If you enable this service, every time you will need a verification number to login.
 So a hacker does not take proper steps to hack sites If it is turned on.

-How To Fix: 2Setp verification is another extra lear to keep more secure a WordPress site.
+How To Fix: 2Setp verification is another extra security lear to keep more secure a WordPress site.
 So use a 2 step verification plugin.
 WordFence is the best for website security and 2setp verification.

 (10) Change Regularly WordPress Salts & Keys